 Options.
-The 2011 Incentive Plan permits the granting of "incentive stock options" meeting the requirements of Section 422 of the Code, and "nonqualified stock options" that do not meet such requirements.
-The term of each option is determined by the Compensation Committee and shall not exceed ten years after the date of grant unless approved by the Company's stockholders.
+The Amended Plan permits the granting of "incentive stock options" meeting the requirements of Section 422 of the Code, and "nonqualified stock options" that do not meet such requirements.
+The term of each option is determined by the Compensation Committee and shall not exceed ten years after the date of grant unless approved by the Company's stockholders (or five years with respect to incentive stock options granted to individuals who own more than 10% of the outstanding shares of Common Stock).
 Options may also be subject to restrictions on exercise, such as exercise in periodic installments, as determined by the Compensation Committee.
-In general, the per share exercise price for options must be at least equal to 100% of the fair market value (as defined in the 2011 Incentive Plan) of the shares on the date of the grant.
-The 2011 Incentive Plan requires the fair market value to be the closing price of the shares for the date of which the fair market value is being determined, as reported on the principle securities exchange on which the Company's common stock is traded (or, if such date is not a trading day, the closing price for the most recently preceding trading day).
-The exercise price can be paid in cash, or if approved by the Compensation Committee, by tendering shares owned by the participant, by delivery of a promissory note (for participants other than the executive officers named in the summary compensation table or directors), or any combination of the foregoing.
-Options are not transferable except by will or the laws of descent and distribution and may be exercised during the life of the participant only by the participant or the participant's guardian or legal representative; provided, however, a participant may, under certain circumstances and with the consent of the Compensation Committee, transfer or assign an option (other than an incentive stock option) to family members and/or trusts, partnerships or companies established for the benefit of the participant's family members.

-Stock Appreciation Rights.
-The 2011 Incentive Plan provides that the Compensation Committee may grant SARs.
-The Compensation Committee will determine any vesting schedules and the terms and conditions of each grant, provided, however, the term of a SAR shall not exceed ten years.
-Upon the exercise of a SAR, the recipient is entitled to receive from the Company an amount in cash or shares of Company common stock based on a per share price (for purposes of determining appreciation of the SAR) of not less than 100% of the fair market value of the shares on the date of the grant of the SAR, unless otherwise approved by the stockholders of the Company.
+In general, the per share exercise price for options must be at least equal to 100% of the fair market value (as defined in the Amended Plan) of the shares on the date of the grant (110% with respect to incentive stock options granted to individuals who own more than 10% of the outstanding shares of Common Stock).
+The Amended Plan requires the fair market value to be the closing price of the shares for the date of which the fair market value is being determined, as reported on the principle securities exchange on which our Common Stock is traded (or, if such date is not a trading day, the closing price for the most recently preceding trading day).
+The exercise price can be paid in cash, by certified or bank check, or if approved by the Compensation Committee, by tendering shares owned by the participant, or if approved by the Compensation Committee, by net exercise, or any combination of the foregoing.
+Options are not transferable except by will or the laws of descent and distribution and may be exercised during the life of the participant only by the participant or the participant's guardian or legal representative; provided, however, a participant may, under certain circumstances and with the consent of the Compensation Committee, transfer or assign an option (other than an incentive stock option) to family members and/or trusts, partnerships or companies establis entitled to receive from the Company an amount in cash or shares of Common Stock based on a per share price (for purposes of determining appreciation of the SAR) of not less than 100% of the fair market value of the shares on the date of the grant of the SAR, unless otherwise approved by the stockholders of the Company.
 SARs can be either freestanding or tandem (meaning they are associated with a specific option and must be granted at the time of grant of such option).
 A tandem SAR is exercisable only to the extent the related option is exercisable.
 Upon the exercise of a tandem SAR, the related option, or the portion thereof in respect of which such SAR is exercised, will terminate.
 Upon the exercise of an option granted in tandem with a SAR, such tandem SAR will terminate.